tinystruct/smalltalk/README.md

 ---
 smalltalk uses the OpenAI API to interact with the ChatGPT language model.
 We would like to thank OpenAI for providing this powerful tool to the community.

-This is a sample README file, you can use it as a starting point and adapt it to your own needs.
-You can also add more sections as needed, such as a "Dependencies" section to list the required libraries or a "Examples" section to show some sample usage of the project.

 License
 ---